“OK. I want one.”

 I found the sound of the exhaust to be delightful: growling enough to let me know I’m on a motorcycle, to send those silly manly shivers up and down my spine, but not so loud or obnoxious that it would upset my 75-year-old neighbours.

 The Triumph Bonneville has an incredible get-on-and-go quality.
 With anything – a car, a motorcycle, a bicycle – there is a certain space of time in which you adapt from one version to the other.
 For the Bonneville, that adaptation time consisted of seconds.
 Everything was just there, it just worked.
 It felt right.
 It was instant zen.

-The bike weighs 225 kg (496 lbs.), roughly the same as my Honda CBF600SA but somehow manages to wear that weight so much better.
+The bike weighs 225 kg (496 lbs), which is roughly the same as my Honda, but it somehow manages to wear the weight so much better.
 That is true both in terms of handling on the road and in physically moving it about.
 After the ride I hopped off the bike without putting down the kickstand; the bike started to tip but I caught it, one-handed, and comfortably pushed it back upright from an angle that quite possibly would have been the point of no return on my own bike.

 I felt confident the Bonneville would have no trouble delivering Jenn and I to the beach or a country pub.
 With a little aftermarket love, it would be equally up to the task of carrying me across the length and breadth of Europe.
 And certainly I wouldn’t be the first one to try such a thing.
 In looking more into Bonnevilles I find that quite a few people choose them as touring bikes.